manwar/theweeklychallenge/content/blog/review-challenge-105.md

 The rules are explained in the song itself, although only for the most common cases.

-*Come on ev'rybody, I say now let's play a game
+<em>Come on ev'rybody, I say now let's play a game  <br>
-I betcha I can make a rhyme out of anybody's name **The first letter of the name
+I betcha I can make a rhyme out of anybody's name  <br>
+<strong>The first letter of the name  <br>
-I treat it like it wasn't there
+I treat it like it wasn't there  <br>
-But a "B" or an "F" or an "M" will appear**
+But a "B" or an "F" or an "M" will appear</strong>  <br>
-And then I say "Bo" add a "B" then I say the name
+And then I say "Bo" add a "B" then I say the name  <br>
-Then "Bo-na-na fanna" and "fo"
+Then "Bo-na-na fanna" and "fo"  <br>
-And then I say the name again with an ""f" very plain Then "fee fi" and a "mo"
+And then I say the name again with an ""f" very plain  <br>
+Then "fee fi" and a "mo"  <br>
-And then I say the name again with an "M" this time And there isn't any name that I can't rhyme*
+And then I say the name again with an "M" this time  <br>
+And there isn't any name that I can't rhyme</em>

 This states the first letter is to be removed and variably replaced with "B", "F" and "M".

-*But **if the first two letters are ever the same
+<em>But <strong>if the first two letters are ever the same  <br>
-Crop them both, then say the name
+Crop them both, then say the name  <br>
-Like Bob, Bob, drop the "B's", Bo-ob
+Like Bob, Bob, drop the "B's", Bo-ob  <br>
-Or Fred, Fred, drop the "F's", Fo-red
+Or Fred, Fred, drop the "F's", Fo-red  <br>
-Or Mary, Mary, drop the "M's", Mo-ary
+Or Mary, Mary, drop the "M's", Mo-ary  <br>
-That's the only rule that is contrary**
+That's the only rule that is contrary</strong>  <br>
-And then I say "Bo" add a "B" then I say the name
+And then I say "Bo" add a "B" then I say the name  <br>
-Then "Bo-na-na fanna" and "fo"
+Then "Bo-na-na fanna" and "fo"  <br>
-And then I say the name again with an ""f" very plain Then "fee fi" and a "mo"
+And then I say the name again with an ""f" very plain  <br>
+Then "fee fi" and a "mo"  <br>
-And then I say the name again with an "M" this time And there isn't any name that I can't rhyme*
+And then I say the name again with an "M" this time  <br>
+And there isn't any name that I can't rhyme</em>

 To my ears this verse is more obscure, but seems to mean that when the original sound is the same as the replacement sound, neither are voiced in the rhyming portion.
 Note there's no mention of what to do if the name starts with a vowel.